kustomzone/chrome-tabs/README.md

   overlapDistance: 14,

-  viewz: 'iframes',
+  views: 'iframes',
   // `iframes` or `webviews`.
   // `webviews` = Electron compatibility.
-  // Or leave empty to disable viewz entirely.
+  // Or leave empty to disable views entirely.

   allowDragNDrop: true,
   allowDoubleClick: true,
-  initial: [], // Initial tabz.
+  initial: [], // Initial tabs.
   // This is an array of prop objs.

   defaultProps: {